rackerlabs/support-how-to/content/how-to/cloud-servers/install-an-ssl-certificate/index.md

 assistance in improving the security configuration of your certificate, contact Rackspace Support.

-**Note**: If you browse to your website by using the Hypertext Transfer Protocol Secure (HTTPS) protocol directive, the padlock icon on your browser is displayed in the locked position if your certificates are installed correctly and the server is properly configured for SSL.
+**NOTE**: If you browse to your website by using the Hypertext Transfer Protocol Secure (HTTPS) protocol directive, the padlock icon on your browser is displayed in the locked position if your certificates are installed correctly and the server is properly configured for SSL.